Sixth Annual AAA Conference

 Teaching and Technology Roundtables

 Description: Share your favorite teaching or technology tip in ten minutes or less at roundtables.
-During a 50 minute session Saturday afternoon, you will present your tip three times.
+During a 50 minute session on Saturday, you will present your tip three times.
 This session is high energy and lots of fun!

 Teaching Strategies for Today and Tomorrow

 Description: 100 minute concurrent sessions Sunday morning on in-depth teaching strategies or effectively using technology to teach/learn accounting.
-Session topics could include any of the topics mentioned above.
+Session topics could include any of the topics mentioned above or other topics not listed.
 Sessions should actively involve participants in hands-on learning.
 Participants will be at roundtables.

 Proposal should include: A short description of the proposed session topic and its learning outcome, an agenda for the 100 minute timeframe, and a description of how this session will be hands-on learning.
 Please note in your proposal if an internet connection or other A/V equipment is required.